elahefa/NYC-Citibike-Dataset-Analysis/README.md

 ## NYC Citibike Dataset Exploration
 ### By Elahe
 This document explores New York Citibike dataset through SQL queries.
-The dataset can be found in BigQuery public datasets -> new_york.citibike_trips.
+The dataset can be found in BigQuery public datasets -> new_york_citibike.
 ### Total number of trips
 ```
 SELECT